rashid-m/corbettmaths/specs/portal.md

 ## pTokens

-Privacy-protecting tokens (pTokens) - like pBTC and pDAI - are tokens on the Incognito blockchain that are backed 1:1 by cryptoassets on other blockchains.
+Privacy-protecting tokens (pTokens) - like pBTC and pDAI - are tokens on the Incognito blockchain that are backed 1:1 by crypto-assets on other blockchains.
 For example, pBTC is 1:1 backed by BTC, and pDAI is 1:1 backed by DAI.
 You can always redeem 1 pBTC for 1 BTC and vice versa.

 pTokens have the best of both worlds: the value of the original tokens and privacy.
 You can send, receive, and store them with total privacy.